 Let’s say they’re not precisely rules, but if you go through them, you’ll notice they may save you lots of problems.

 How to fight in a relationship is important because during the arguments we tend to do, say or think in a way that doesn’t serve the relationship very well.
-That’s why the following list with small tips how to fight fair is a perfect beginning to reducing the stress during your next battle.
+That’s why the following list with small tips on how to fight fair is a perfect beginning to reducing the stress during your next battle.

 The small fights have to stay small